 More than sixty architectural firms from Ireland and abroad have entered a competition to transform Smithfield Square in Dublin.
-But locals are sceptical.
+Local residents are sceptical.

 The competition is being run as part of an urban regeneration scheme, known as the Harp Plan.
 It is aimed at renewing the north inner city in four specific areas west of O’Connell Street: the shopping area at Henry Street, the markets area around Capel Street, Smithfield Square, and the new National Museum at Collins Barracks at Benburb Street.